 There’s an art to traveling well.
 Some little secrets you learn on the way, like making sure you find a map at the airport before you leave (even though you use google maps.
 Don’t forget, smart phones eat up more battery).

-Here’s our ultimate travel advice list.
-Have we missed any?
-Let us know.
+Here’s my ultimate travel advice list.
+Have I missed any?
+Let me know 😀

 P.S: Following are the General Travel Advice List.
 Check with your destination country for the safety advice before you fly.
 Because your safety always comes first 🙂

 1) Use your GPS when traveling abroad.

 If you’re traveling abroad without an international plan, turn on airplane mode and turn off data to use the GPS without connecting to the internet.
 Simply load the Google map of the area before heading out the hotel, and you’ve got a fully functional map to navigate the area.